kylefernandadams/alfresco-mock-content-generator/README.md

-AlfrescoMockContentGenerator
+alfresco-mock-content-generator
 =====================
-The AlfrescoMockContentGenerator project contains a set of shell scripts to be used for testing Alfresco upgrades and replicating environments when using the existing content store is not feasible.
+The alfresco-mock-content-generator project contains a set of shell scripts to be used for testing Alfresco upgrades and replicating environments when using the existing content store is not feasible.

 Disclaimer
 ==========
-Use the AlfrescoMockContentGenerator tool at your own risk.
-The AlfrescoMockContentGenerator is not supported by Alfresco.
+Use the alfresco-mock-content-generator tool at your own risk.
+The alfresco-mock-content-generator is not supported by Alfresco.
 It should only be used in development environments and for testing purposes.

 Instructions
 ============